openstack/octavia/doc/source/reference/introduction.rst

   * **Housekeeping Manager** - This subcomponent cleans up stale (deleted) database records, manages the spares pool, and manages amphora certificate rotation.

+  * **Driver Agent** - The driver agent receives status and statistics updates from provider drivers.

 * **network** - Octavia cannot accomplish what it does without manipulating the network environment.
 Amphorae are spun up with a network interface on the